Aladdin (1992 Disney film): Robin Williams's conflicts with the studio

 Initially, Robin Williams voiced the Genie under the condition that his voice not be used for excessive marketing or merchandising.

-In gratitude for his success with Touchstone Pictures's Good Morning, Vietnam, Robin Williams voiced the Genie for SAG scale pay ($75,000) instead of his usual asking fee of $8 million, on the condition that neither his name nor image be used for marketing, and that his character take no more than 25% of space on advertising artwork, since Williams's film, Toys, was scheduled for release one month following Aladdins debut.
+In gratitude for his success with Touchstone Pictures's Good Morning, Vietnam, Robin Williams voiced the Genie for SAG scale pay ($75,000) instead of his usual asking fee of $8 million, on the condition that neither his name nor image be used for marketing, and that his character take no more than 25% of space on advertising artwork, since Williams's film Toys was scheduled for release one month following Aladdins debut.
 For financial reasons, the studio reneged on both counts, especially in poster art, by having the Genie in 25% of the image but having other major and supporting characters portrayed considerably smaller.
 The Disney Hyperion book, Aladdin: The Making of an Animated Film, lists both of Williams's characters, "the Peddler" and "the Genie", ahead of main characters, but was forced to refer to him as only "the actor signed to play the Genie".

-Disney, while not using Williams's name in commercials as per the contract, used his voice for the Genie in the commercials and used the Genie character to sell toys and fast food tie-ins, without having to pay Williams additional money.
-Williams unhappily quipped at the time, "You realize when you work for Disney why the mouse has only four fingers--because he can’t pick up a check."
+Disney, while not using Williams' name in commercials as per the contract, used his voice for the Genie in the commercials and used the Genie character to sell toys and fast food tie-ins, without having to pay Williams additional money.
+Williams unhappily quipped at the time, "You realize when you work for Disney why the mouse has only four fingers--because he can't pick up a check."
 Williams explained to New York magazine that his previous Mork & Mindy merchandising was different because "the image is theirs.
 But the voice, that's me; I gave them myself.
 When it happened, I said, 'You know I don't do that.'
 And they [Disney] apologized; they said it was done by other people."

 Disney attempted to assuage Williams by sending him a Pablo Picasso painting worth more than $1 million, but this move failed to repair the damaged relationship, as the painting was a self-portrait of Picasso as Vincent van Gogh, and apparently really "clashed" with the Williams's wilder home decor.
 Williams refused to sign for the 1994 direct-to-video sequel The Return of Jafar, and he was replaced by Dan Castellaneta as the Genie's voice actor.
 When Jeffrey Katzenberg was replaced by Joe Roth as chairman at Walt Disney Studios, Roth organized a public apology to Williams.
 In turn, Williams would reprise the role in the second sequel, Aladdin and the King of Thieves, in 1996.